brianc/node-postgres-pure/README.md

 ## DEPRECATED

-node-postgres has been updated to make the native compilation and bindings an optional install.
+node-postgres has been updated to make [the native bindings & compile step an optional install](https://github.com/brianc/node-postgres#native-bindings).
 Sooo....this `pg.js` module is redundant - it's literally the exact same code as node-postgres now, so you should go install that instead. :smile:

 There's no work involved in switching other than changing `pg.js` -> `pg` in your package.json and in your code whenever you `require('pg.js')` -> `require('pg')`. :thumbsup: